No one understands

 I’m Will Murray,

-a Scottish brand positioning strategist in The Hague
+a Scottish positioning strategist in The Hague

 .